WebReflection/safer-pass/README.md

 See [xkcd comic 936](https://xkcd.com/936/) to know more.

-Anyway, the first thing to remember is that our favorite password is usually not god enough.
+Anyway, the first thing to remember is that our favorite password is usually not good enough.

 ### The salt